-So is the Nanopuff good value as a jacket?
-Yes, it so versatile, warm, comfy, and well-made, how could it not be.
+So is the Nano Puff good value as a jacket?
+Yes, it is so versatile, warm, comfy, and well-made, how could it not be.
 And with Patagonia’s guarantee, it’s a jacket for life.

-Is the Nanopuff good value for the world?
+Is the Nano Puff good value for the world?
 Absolutely.
-Every step in the manufacturing process is from the materials used to the people making it, are done to the highest of standards.
+Every step in the manufacturing process from the materials used to the people making it is done to the highest of standards.

 The focus was around stylish casual mountain wear that still rocks it in the outdoors.
 And they nailed that without question.